Christopher-LeeNU/Christopher-LeeNU.github.io/pages/kuka.md

 ![bot](/assets/img/kukapic.png)

 For my capstone project in the course on robotic manipulation, I developed a simulation package for controlling a Kuka YouBot to autonomously pick up and move a block within the CoppeliaSim environment.
+You can find the code files [here](https://github.com/Christopher-LeeNU/ME-449-KUKA-Trajectory).

 ## Trajectory Generation
 The desired trajectory for the manipulator was divided into eight distinct segments.
 The key steps involved were: